ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The table below defines a number of relevant events, with an ID that is used in subsequent diagrams.
-The times of said events might be defined in terms of an absolute clock time such as Coordinated Universal Time, or might be defined relative to some other timestamp or timeticks counter.
+The times of said events might be defined in terms of an absolute clock time, such as the Coordinated Universal Time timescale, or might be defined relative to some other timestamp or timeticks counter, such as a clock resetting its epoch each time it is powered on.

 | ID | Event                       | Explanation of event
 |----|-----------------------------|-----------------------